-Applications for Licenses: Distributors, importers and exporters of gasoline in Massachusetts must file with the Department a Gasoline License Application (Form GT-1).
+Applications for Licenses: Distributors, importers and exporters of gasoline in Massachusetts must file with the Department of Revenue (DOR) a Gasoline License Application (Form GT-1) on line through MassTaxConnect (MTC) at www.mass.gov/dor.
 There is a $100 fee for all licenses.
-Licenses must be renewed each year by January 1 st .
-Effective January 1, 2012, distributors, importers and exporters of gasoline are no longer required to furnish a bond with the Gasoline License Application.
+Licenses must be renewed each year by January 1st.
 All returns must be filed and outstanding taxes must be paid before a license as a distributor, importer or exporter will be granted or renewed.

-Payment: Distributors and importers with total annual payments in excess of $10,000 must make payments monthly via electronic funds transfer (EFT).
+Payment: Distributors and importers with total annual payments in excess of $5,000 must make payments electronically through MTC.
 Failure to make electronic payments may result in a penalty under G.L. c.
 62C, § 33(g).
 For those not required to make electronic payments, the payment must be included with the monthly return.
 The check or money order for the exact amount should be made payable to the Commonwealth of Massachusetts.

-Rate of Tax: As of July 31, 2013, the rate of tax is $.24 per gallon.
+Rate of Tax: The rate of tax is $.24 per gallon.
 For aviation fuel the rate is 7.5% of the average price, as determined by the Commissioner for each calendar quarter, computed to the nearest 10th of a cent per gallon; the minimum tax is $.10/gallon.
 All licensees filing aviation gasoline returns will be notified of the rate approximately four (4) weeks before the beginning of the calendar quarter.
-The current aviation gasoline tax rate is also published on the DOR website ( www.mass.gov/dor) in the Fuels Excise Information section.
+The current aviation gasoline tax rate is also published on the DOR website (www.mass.gov/dor).

 Exemptions: The following sales or uses are either exempt from tax or may entitle the purchaser to a refund: (1) sales to the federal government; (2) sales in foreign or interstate commerce, except where permitted under the Constitution and laws of the United States; (3) sales to foreign embassies; (4) sales by one licensed distributor to another or to a person duly licensed in another state (under certain restrictions); (5) sales to regional transportation authorities and certain authorities including MWRA, MBTA and MASSPORT; (6) sales of gasoline for propelling any vehicle on a turnpike constructed by the Massachusetts Turnpike Authority; (7) sales of gasoline for off‑highway use; and (8) sales of gasoline for farm purposes.
 In certain instances, sales or use tax may nonetheless apply.

 Interest and Penalties: If returns are not properly filed, interest and penalties may be assessed.
-As of January 1, 1993, the Massachusetts interest rate is based on the federal short‑term rate plus four percentage points, compounded daily.
+The Massachusetts interest rate is based on the federal short‑term rate plus four percentage points, compounded daily.
 G.L. c.
 62C, § 32, as amended.
-For more information on calculation of interest, see 830 CMR 62C.33.1, TIR 92-6 and the quarterly TIR that updates interest rates.
+For more information on calculation of interest, see 830 CMR 62C.33.1.
+Quarterly TIRs are issued to announce interest rates.
 The penalty for late filing is 1%/month or fraction thereof, not to exceed 25% of the amount due; and the penalty for late payment is 1%/month for each month or fraction thereof, not to exceed 25% of the amount due.

 See TIR 99-18 regarding waiver of G.L. c.
 62C, § 33(c) late‑pay penalties and suspension or involuntary collection activities under G.L. c.
 62C, § 32(e) when the taxpayer disputes the assessment (or any portion thereof) administratively within DOR or with the Appellate Tax Board or Probate Court.